 Note 3: In the circumstances of paragraphs (1)(c) and (d), a person or partnership that does not have a nominated representative will not be able to give or amend authorisations, or use the dashboard to manage authorisations (see subrule 1.15(2A)), and accordingly, the data holder will be neither required nor permitted to disclose the requested CDR data under these rules.

-Note 4: The services of paragraphs (c), (d) and (e) may, but need not, be online.

-Note 5: This subrule is a civil penalty provision (see rule 9.8).
+Note 4: To avoid doubt, a service may be offered in an online form even if this subrule does not require it to be an online service.Note 5: This subrule is a civil penalty provision (see rule 9.8).

+(1A) If, otherwise than under these rules, a person is authorised to manage, online, an eligible CDR consumer’s account or a partnership account with a particular data holder:

+(a) the service mentioned in paragraph (1)(c) or (d), as applicable, must be online; and

+(b) those paragraphs are taken to refer to that online service.

 (2) The service referred to in paragraph (1)(a) is the data holder’s direct request service.

 (3) The service referred to in paragraph (1)(b) is the data holder’s accredited person request service.

-(4) A data holder does not contravene subrule (1) in relation to subparagraph (1)(a)(ii) so long as it takes reasonable steps to ensure that the online service complies with that subparagraph.
+(4) A data holder does not contravene subparagraph (1)(a)(ii), (c)(iii) or (d)(iii) if the data holder takes reasonable steps to ensure that the service complies with that subparagraph.

 Subdivision 1.4.3—Services for managing consumer data requests made by accredited persons